 A worldview is a biased perspective on life.
 It is a mental framework of beliefs that guide our understanding of what is.
 It’s the assumptions we employ to help us make sense of the world, ourselves, and our experiences.
 Early in life—when our perception of the world is being shaped—we are influenced by the worldviews of family, friends, and surrounding culture.
 As we grow older, we are confronted with different and opposing worldviews via religious and educational institutions, literature, movies, music and art.
 At some point in our development—it’s different for each person—we choose what we believe and why.
 Our worldview is important because it’s the basis for our values which directs our behavior, relationships, money habits, social and political decisions, and everything we do.
 A well developed worldview considers the existence of God (Person or force?), the origin of the universe (intelligent creation or accidental bang?), human existence (where we came from and what we are?), the purpose for life (do we exist for a reason or by chance?), human morals (are values absolute or relative?), the problem of evil (is evil real or merely a construct of the mind), and the future (heaven/hell or nothing).
 A biblical worldview answers all these concerns.
 Here are some considerations regarding a biblical worldview:

-God created mankind in His image, to think, feel and act (Gen. 1:26-27).
-God also created mankind for a purpose, to have a relationship with Him and other people, and to exercise responsible dominion over His creation, caring for plants and animals ( 1:26-30; cf. Deut.
-25:4; Prov.
-12:10).
+God created mankind in His image, to think, feel and act (Gen 1:26-27).
+God also created mankind for a purpose, to have a relationship with Him and other people, and to exercise responsible dominion over His creation, caring for plants and animals (Gen 1:26-30; cf. Deut 25:4; Pro 12:10).
 As God’s unique creatures we find ourselves naturally bent toward art, music, literature, philosophy, science, mathematics, architecture, sports, and other activities that enrich the soul and glorify the Lord.
 The Christian can engage in art and science to the glory of God, as this is consistent with Scripture.
 As Christians living in God’s world, and understanding what the Scripture teaches about His creation, we are able to make sense of the world around us and enjoy the creation as God intended.
 Knowing Scripture also allows us to understand and reject the sinful perversions of the arts and sciences that fallen men have corrupted.
 Without God and Scripture to guide and give man purpose, man’s uniqueness is lost in the universe, as he is ultimately of no greater value than what he paints on the canvass or studies under the microscope.
 Biblical thinkers know this to be true; because if there is no God and man is not unique (as the Bible teaches), then he is of no greater value than the tree, the rock, or the worm on a hook.
 If there is no God, then man is a zero.
 When he dies, his biological life is consumed by the material universe from which he came.
-Consider this view of death by the atheist John Updike:
+Bertrand Russell wrote:

-God is the absolute standard for right and wrong, and He expects mankind to conform to that which He has revealed about Himself in Scripture (Ps.
-11:7; 34:15-16; Lam.
-1:18; Dan.
-9:14; Hos.
-14:9; Zep.
-3:4).
+God is the absolute standard for right and wrong, and He expects mankind to conform to that which He has revealed about Himself in Scripture (Psa 11:7; 34:15-16; Lam 1:18; Dan 9:14; Hos 14:9; Zep 3:4).
 If there is no God, and no written revelation of His character and will, then men are left only with their conflicting opinions and there is no final arbiter to determine what is right or what is wrong.
 However, God has spoken in the Bible, and what He says about men and their actions is the final basis for correct thinking concerning morals and behavior.

 In summary, the biblical worldview considers the major issues of life and provides the most comprehensive answer for what is.
 We should not think of the biblical worldview as merely an academic exercise to answer our burning questions.
 No. There is real life application for the biblical worldview, which should produce in us a love and appreciation for God, love for others, and submission to the Lordship of Jesus Christ.